sandstorm-io/sandstorm/docs/administering/backups.md

 server.

 If you want to get crafty, you can modify a backup to point to a different app ID, allowing you to migrate data between apps, or use your data with an experimental app with a different app ID.
+To do this:
+- Make a backup of your data from the "old" app.
+- With the "new" app, create a new empty grain and make a backup of it.
+- Find the file called "metadata" inside the second backup, and copy it over to the first backup, overwriting its own "metadata".
+Now you have a zip which Sandstorm will recognize as belonging to the new app, even though the data came from the old app.

-You can also change the contents of the backup before restoring it.
+You can also change the contents of the backup before restoring it, by modifying the files in the zip.

 In this way, Sandstorm gives every app a fully-functional import/export system.